wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 T> ### Hints
-T> These hints will get you started on the above exercises if you're struggling.
-Good luck!
-T>
 T> - Start refactoring the `about.html` template first.
 T> - Update the `title_block` then the `body_block` in each template.
 T> - Have the development server running and check the page as you work on it.
 Don't change the whole page to find it doesn't work.
 Changing things incrementally and testing those changes as you go is a much safer solution.